MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/office-365-groups-social-engagement.md

 ---
-title: "Work with Office 365 Groups in Social Engagement | Microsoft Docs"
+title: "Work with groups of people in Social Engagement | Microsoft Docs"

-description:

-ms.custom: ""

-ms.date: 2017-05-19
-ms.reviewer: ""
-ms.service: mse
+description: "Learn how to manage groups and how to work with them in Social Engagement." ms.custom: "" ms.date: 2017-05-19 ms.reviewer: "" ms.service: mse